MoAlyousef/FLMH/README.md

 # FLMH
 FLTK Modern Helper

-Just a tiny single-header library which provides a modern C++ interface for FLTK widgets where you can use lambdas for callbacks.
+Just a tiny single-header library which provides a modern C++ interface for FLTK widgets where you can use lambdas for callbacks instead of function pointers.
 You can just include the header file directly to your project.

 ```c++
 #include <FL/Fl_Button.H>